src-d/gitbase/docs/using-gitbase/optimize-queries.md

 There are two ways to optimize a gitbase query:
 - Create an index for some parts.
 - Making sure the joined tables are squashed.
+- Making sure not squashed joins are performed in memory.

 ## Assessing performance bottlenecks